FaisalSuwayyid/CAKL/README.md

 When the paper for this software is available on the Arxiv and/or published, we will provide an appropriate bibtex entry for those who would like to cite this software.

 ## Required Packages
-The inidivudal packages that we utilized is listed below:
+The codes have been tested on macOS: Sonoma (14.6.1).
+The individual packages that we utilized are listed below:
 ```
 numpy==1.26.4
 scikit-learn